 Pink eye, also called conjunctivitis, is one of the most common eye infections.
 It is highly contagious, so it can spread quickly.
 The treatment for pink eye depends on its cause.
 When caused by eye irritants, washing the eye with water may be enough to clear up the problem.
 Bacterial conjunctivitis is treated with antibiotics.
 These medications are available in pill, ointment, and eye drop form.
 Viral infections usually last up to one week.
 They cannot be treated with antibiotics because they are caused by viruses, not bacteria.
 While the infection runs its course, wash your hands frequently and avoid contact with other people.

 The signs of an eye infection are not always clear.
 In fact, you might have an eye infection and not even know it, thinking it’s just itchiness or irritation bothering you.
 Eye infections can cause problems in the long run if left untreated, so it’s important that you see a provider as soon as possible if you suspect a problem.
-If you aren’t sure whether you have a simple case of inflammation or are battling an infection, stop by our urgent care in Rockville, MD office to talk to one of our specialists.
+If you aren’t sure whether you have a simple case of inflammation or are battling an infection, stop by Physicians Now Urgent Care and Walk-In in Rockville, MD office to talk to one of our specialists.